idfx/idfx.github.io/docs/blog/posts/autodesk.md

 I worked on 3 different applications for this project:

-- The Lightning electric motorcycle, where I used the bike as a
+- The Lightning electric motorcycle
 - The NEST Digital Twin
 - The LEVVEL project in Afsluitdijk, Netherlands